 The retro-styled Fujifilm X-T30 is a handsome camera with a solid build.
 Compact and lightweight, the X-T30 is very comfortable to hold and use.
 Although the grip is a bit shallow for larger hands, the dials are sized to be a good fit for any pair of hands.

-While the electronic viewfinder (EVF) is a little small it’s generally bright.
+While the electronic viewfinder (EVF) is a little small it’s generally bright, and given that some rivals in this price range don't have a built-in EVF at all (the Canon EOS My Mark II, for instance), I'm still glad it's here.
 The 3-inch tiltable touchscreen is responsive to touch.
 Touch focus and touch shutter both work well and you can swipe and pinch/zoom images in Playback mode.
 It’s a little less responsive when using touch to change settings in the Quick menu (the joystick and command dials are faster).
 You can’t navigate the main menus by touch, though.

 The small, on-camera pop-up flash illuminates to a distance of about 20 feet and its TTL (through the lens) metering works very well.
 Although I shot these blooms close-up (probably less than a foot), the flash did not blow out the highlights on the petals.